Indian reservation: Colonial and early U.S. history

-Letters from the Presidents of the United States on indigenous reservations (1825–1837)
+Letters from the presidents of the United States on Indian reservations (1825–1837)

-Indian Treaties, and Laws and Regulations Relating to Indian Affairs (1825) was a document signed by President Andrew Jackson in which he states that "we have placed the land reserves in a better state for the benefit of society" with approval of indigenous reservations prior to 1850.
+Indian Treaties, and Laws and Regulations Relating to Indian Affairs (1825) was a document signed by President Andrew Jackson in which he states that "we have placed the land reserves in a better state for the benefit of society" with approval of Indigenous reservations before 1850.
 The letter is signed by Isaac Shelby and Jackson.
-It discusses several regulations regarding indigenous people of America and the approval of indigenous segregation and the reservation system.
+It discusses several regulations regarding the Native Americans and the approval of Indigenous segregation and the reservation system.

-President Martin Van Buren negotiated a treaty with the Saginaw Tribe of Chippewas in 1837 to build a lighthouse.
+President Martin Van Buren negotiated a treaty with the Saginaw Chippewas in 1837 to build a lighthouse.
 The President of the United States of America was directly involved in the creation of new treaties regarding Indian Reservations before 1850.
 Van Buren stated that indigenous reservations are "all their reserves of land in the state of Michigan, on the principle of said reserves being sold at the public land offices for their benefit and the actual proceeds being paid to them."
 The agreement dictated that the indigenous tribe sell their land to build a lighthouse.

 A treaty signed by John Forsyth, the Secretary of State on behalf of Van Buren, also dictates where indigenous peoples must live in terms of the reservation system in America between the Oneida People in 1838.
 This treaty allows the indigenous peoples five years on a specific reserve "the west shores of Saganaw bay".
 The creation of reservations for indigenous people of America could be as little as a five-year approval before 1850.
 Article two of the treaty claims "the reserves on the river Angrais and at Rifle river, of which said Indians are to have the usufruct and occupancy for five years."
-Indigenous people had restraints pushed on them by the five year allowance.
+Indigenous people had restraints pushed on them by the five-year allowance.